 Akagera National Park

 The Akagera National Park is located in the Eastern part of the country and covers over 1000 square kilometers of savannah similar to those found in Kenya, Tanzania and Uganda.
 The park is close to Kigali and is home to a large collection of Africa’s mammals that gather at its numerous water points like the Akagera River and Lake Shakani.
 The most common activity in Akagera National Park is to take a game drive to spot hyenas, jackals, antelopes, giraffe, baboons, zebras, buffalos, leopards and elephants among others.
 Lions and black rhinos are being introduced in the park so that visitors can have a full package of Africa’s big five.
 Bird watchers should expect to Spot over 500 species that include shoebills.

 The Gishwati Forest is one of the most visited tourism sites in Rwanda and covers over 250,000 acres of land.
 The forest presents a great view of Lake Kivu and birders will be impressed with the over 400 resident species.
 The forest has suffered from massive deforestation caused by ranchers, pastoralists and refugees who had taken shelter following the 1994 genocide.
 Plans are underway to restore the entire stretch of land with forest just like it was in the past.

 Genocide Memorial Centers

 In order to appreciate the current progress made by the people of Rwanda, visiting one of the genocide memorial centers is highly recommended.
-The Three months genocide saw hundreds of thousands of Rwandans massacred in 1994 and sites like those found in Kigali are a constant reminder of that dark past.
+The Three months genocide saw hundreds of thousands of Tutsis and moderate Hutus massacred in 1994 and sites like those found in Kigali are a constant reminder of that dark past.
 The mass graves, photographs, film footages and other exhibitions provide a glimpse of the country’s traumatic past.
 Visiting the genocide memorial site is an opportunity show respect to the victims, remember lost ones and also face the reality of what happened in Rwanda.